ranja-sarkar/GD/papers/readme.md

 ----

-How do you detect the relationships and conclude a linear models isn't the optimal one for your data?
+How do you detect the relationships and conclude a linear model is not the optimal one for your data?

 - Doing univariate and bivariate inspections of data before starting regression analyses.
 A simple scatter plot can reveal a curvilinear relationship.
 - Inspection of residuals.
 If you fit a linear model to (curved) data, a scatter plot of residuals and the predictor will have patches of positive residuals in the middle, patches of negative residuals at either end (or vice versa).
 This is a good sign that a linear model is not appropriate, and a polynomial model may do better.